UniqueVision/utilities.aws-utils/crates/secretsmanager/README.md

 - Support for secret versioning with version ID and version stage
 - Custom error handling with detailed error types
 - Support for custom AWS endpoints (useful for testing with LocalStack)
-- Automatic fallback to dummy credentials for testing environments
+- Support for AWS SDK's default credential chain

 ## Installation